percona/pmm/docs/setting-up/server/index.md

 curl -fsSL https://raw.githubusercontent.com/percona/pmm/PMM-2.0/get-pmm.sh -o get-pmm2.sh ; chmod +x get-pmm2.sh ; ./get-pmm2.sh
 ```

+> <b style="color:red">Warning</b> We highly recomend you review `get-pmm2.sh` prior to running on your system, to ensure the content is as expected.

 This command will:

 - if Docker is not already installed, install it